Laura Fuentes

 Instructions

-3. Scoop 1 tablespoon-sized mounds onto the lined baking sheet.
-Press down with your fingers or a fork to shape the dough into a cookie.
+• Scoop 1 tablespoon-sized mounds onto the lined baking sheet.
+Then use your hands to shape them into a round cookie.
+They don't expand; these bake in place.

 Equipment